 Fly from the UK to Toronto.
 Arrive at Toronto’s Pearson International Airport and transfer independently to your downtown hotel.
-After checking in with your tour director, the remainder of the day is free to explore the streets of this dynamic city.
+After checking in with your tour director, the remainder of your day is free to explore the streets of this dynamic city.
 Discover the delights of Toronto’s colourful neighbourhoods, take a ride to the top of the CN Tower, experience the lively theatre district and indulge in one of the numerous restaurants.
 Overnight in Toronto.
-Accommodation stay — 2 nights in Toronto.
+Spend the next 2 nights in Toronto.

 We leave the Toronto skyline behind and drive east towards Ottawa.
 Our route then winds through rolling farmland, following the rivers and lakes of the Rideau Waterway.
 Upon arrival in Ottawa, we enjoy a sightseeing tour of the national capital.
 Defined by the Rideau Canal (designated by UNESCO as a World Heritage Site) and the government buildings on Parliament Hill, the city offers many great sights including the public gardens, the Byward Market and City Hall.
-Accommodation stay — 1 night in Ottawa.
+Overnight in Ottawa.
 (B)

 This morning we travel along the scenic Ottawa River to the French-speaking province of Quebec.
 We skirt the magnificent Laurentians and follow the Chemin du Roy past Quebecois villages and historic shrines.
 Today’s journey ends in Quebec’s cultural heartland, Quebec City.
 We tour within the walls of the old city and view the ornate city gates, Lower Town, the Citadel and Battlefields Park.
-Accommodation stay — 2 nights in Quebec City.
+Spend the next 2 nights in Quebec City.
 (B)

 Today’s route takes us back to Toronto, where you will have time to explore colourful neighbourhoods and to sample some of the city’s great restaurants and wonderful entertainment.
-In Rockport you have an option of enjoying an entertaining and relaxing cruise through the beautiful 1000 Islands.
-Accommodation stay — 1 night in Toronto.
+In Rockport you have an option of enjoying an entertaining and relaxing cruise* through the beautiful 1000 Islands.
+Overnight in Toronto.
 (B)

 A transfer brings us to Toronto’s Pearson International Airport for a flight over the prairie grainfields of central Canada to Calgary.
 Upon arrival in Calgary, we make our way to our downtown hotel.
-Accommodation stay — 1 night in Calgary.
+Overnight in Calgary.
 (B)

 Our drive today is on the famed Trans-Canada Highway, following a route charted by the railroad engineers and fur traders of the mid 1800s.
 We continue our tour of the Canadian parks system as we cross the jagged Kicking Horse Pass into British Columbia’s Yoho National Park.
 From the highway, we are treated to a dazzling display of vast icefields, deep canyons, dense forests and glacier-fed streams.
 One awe-inspiring landscape follows another en route to Glacier National Park.
 We continue through the Monashee and Selkirk mountain ranges to the rugged interior town of Kamloops.
-Accommodation stay — 1 night in Kamloops.
+Overnight in Kamloops.
 (B)

 We can expect a day of dramatic scenery changes when we drive through the ranch lands and head for the coastal mountains.
 An optional Floatplane Sightseeing Tour* over Garibaldi Park gives you an inspiring view of a natural preserve of volcanic peaks, alpine lakes and meadows.
 Enjoy the rest of the day at leisure.
-Accommodation stay — 1 night in Whistler.
+Overnight in Whistler.
 (B)

 We drive south along the spectacular Sea-to-Sky Highway through a dramatic landscape of jagged fjords and glaciated mountain peaks.
 We leave the countryside behind and explore the metropolis of Vancouver on a sightseeing tour.
 Highlights include Stanley Park, Prospect Point, English Bay, historic Gastown, bustling Chinatown and much more.
 The afternoon is free to discover more of this coastal gem.
-Accommodation stay — 2 nights in Vancouver.
+Spend the next 2 nights in Vancouver.
 (B)

-The time has come for some last minute shopping and to say farewell to Canada.
-Individual transfer to Vancouver’s International Airport in time to check in for your overnight return flight back to the UK.
+The time has come for some last minute shopping as your tour comes to an end.
+Individually transfer to Vancouver’s International Airport in time to check in for your onward flight.
 (B)